 Learn more about:

-- prescribed oral medicines that increase blood flow to the penis
+– oral medicines available on prescription that increase blood flow to the penis

 – injections of medicine into the penis

-- using a hormonal cream to keep your vagina moist
+– using a hormone cream (available on prescription) to keep your vagina moist

-- asking a physiotherapist how to use a vaginal dilator to help
+– asking a physiotherapist how to use vaginal dilators to help stretch the vagina – vaginal dilators are plastic or rubber tube-shaped devices that come in different sizes